 Zen Pig Book – A children’s book that teaches the secret to resilient happiness – gratitude, compassion, and mindfulness – in easy to understand language brought to life with beautiful, minimalist art.
 Every copy sold provides 10 people with access to clean water for 1 year!

-31 Bits – Handcrafted jewelry made by artisans in Uganda.
+31 Bits – Handcrafted jewelry, gifts and home goods made by artisans in Uganda.
 31 bits implemented a five-year holistic development program in Uganda, where each woman receives health education, finance training, counseling, and business training.
 She belongs to a community where she can earn an income, be educated, and dream for her future.
 After five years in the program, the women graduate, leaving with an education, a career, social equity, confidence, and a voice.

 1 Face – Touchscreen watches.
 1Face supports nine causes; cancer, hunger, breast cancer, clean water, disaster relief, environment, AIDS, education, and animal rights, and have partnered with different charities to bring global change.
 Each cause has a specific metric that tells you exactly what your purchase does.
 From building wells to providing a year of education, 1Face is committed to bringing about change, worldwide.